-The Young Tradition Touring Group are teen players, singers and dancers who focus on learning and performing traditional music and dance repertoire over the course of a 9-month, late September through early May session, culminating in an April performance tour.
+The Young Tradition Touring Group are teen players, singers and dancers who focus on learning and performing traditional music and dance repertoire over the course of a 9-month, early September through early May session, including an April performance tour.
 Group members learn from and are supported by artist leaders, visiting master musicians and dancers/dance leaders, in addition to musical exchanges with master artists, young musicians and dancers while on performance tours.
-Touring Groups have previously traveled to Scotland, Japan, Cape Breton, Northumberland in England, and the West Coast of Ireland, and metropolitan New York and New Jersey.
-In late April 2019, the group is planning another tour in Japan.
+Touring Groups have previously traveled to Scotland, Japan, Cape Breton, Northumberland in England, the West Coast of Ireland, and metropolitan New York and New Jersey.
+In late April 2020, the group is planning another tour in Japan.

 - Being part of the Touring Group, I discovered the kind of connections that music can make, especially when you are using it to give back to your community.
 (Romy-Ireland, Cape Breton, Japan, Scotland)